-Vehicle alignment should be checked every 5000 miles and whenever the rear wheel is removed.
+Wheel alignment should be checked every 5,000 miles and whenever the rear wheel is removed.
 Improper tire inflation will cause abnormal tread wear and could result in unstable handling.
-Under inflation could result in the tire slipping on the rim, sudden tire failure and/or result in unstable handling.
+Under inflation could result in the tire slipping on the rim, sudden tire failure, and/or result in unstable handling.

 Never use secondhand, damaged, punctured or repaired tires.
 Once a motorcycle tire has been damaged, it is unsafe to use.
 A tire can be severely damaged and not show the damage externally.
-A damaged tire can fail causing injury.
+A damaged tire can fail and cause major injury or death.

-Striking objects such as curbs may result in internal tire damage not visible from the outside.
-If you are uncertain of the tire integrity, have your tires inspected by Big Bear Choppers or an authorized Big Bear Choppers bike shop.
+Striking objects, such as curbs, may result in internal tire damage not visible from the outside.
+If you are uncertain of the tire integrity, have your tires inspected by an authorized Big Bear Choppers Dealer.